scopevale/codio-setup/README.md

 jq - wget http://stedolan.github.io/jq/download/linux64/jq - install into ~/ and then chmod +x ~/jq

-add the fillowing lines to end of .zshrc
+add the following lines to end of .zshrc
 ----------------------------------------
-`## my added stuff
-alias jq="$HOME/jq"

-alias linkchecker="$HOME/./.parts/packages/python2/2.7.6-2/bin/linkchecker"

-# export API_KEYS - eg: Orchestrate, MongoLabs, Sendgrid, Mandrill, PasswordLess, StormPath etc...

-export ORCHESTRATE_API_KEY="your-orchestrate-api-key"

-# enable nvm for oh-my-zsh

-source $HOME/.nvm/nvm.sh`